rboehrs/jquery-plugins/touch-gallery/README.md

 ------------------

 The plugin was written and optimized for Mobile Safari running on the iPad or iPhone 4.

-It also runs in Dektop Safari, as well as in Opera and Chrome (though animations are not as smooth as in Safari).
+It also runs in Dektop Safari, Firefox 4, as well as in Opera and Chrome.

-The gallery is also viewable in Firefox and Internet Explorer, but the transition effects are missing.
+The gallery is also viewable in older Firefox versions and Internet Explorer, but the transition effects are missing.

 Dependencies
 ------------